google/filament/NEW_RELEASE_NOTES.md

 - engine: a local transform can now be supplied for each GPU instance [⚠️ **Recompile materials**]
 - everything: Add limited support for OpenGL ES 2.0 devices. [⚠️ **Recompile Materials**]
+- platform: New virtual on `OpenGLPlatform` to preserve ancillary buffers